Here & Now (musical): Critical reception

 The November 2024 premiere run in Birmingham received critical acclaim.
 Awarding four stars out of five, Attitude critic Jamie Tabberer called it "utterly steptacular", praising its "pristine staging, an inspired story, emotional depth and songs reframed so as to be revelatory".
 The Stage writer Matthew Hemley also gave four stars, praising Rebecca Lock for "[bringing] the house down".
 In another four-star review, The Sun critic Howell Davies praised the "emotional storyline of love, loss and friendship", as well as the "fabulous and silly" tone.
 He added that "this has the potential to become the biggest jukebox hit since Mamma Mia!".
 In her four-star critique, Whatsonstage's Diane Parkes called it "foot kickin’, finger clickin’, leather slapping, hand clappin’".
 All That Dazzles editor Daz Gale gave a five-star review, saying: "This steptacular musical may well have broken my star system as I truly feel it deserves more than five stars - it deserves 5, 6, 7, 8 of them."
 The publication also listed the show as the second-best of 2024, behind only the London revival of Hello, Dolly!.
 The show also received five-star reviews from blogs including Theatre And Tonic, Black Country Radio, LondonTheatre1, Curtain Call Reviews, Brum Hour, Things We Enjoy, Fairy Powered Productions, and What's On.

 For the launch of the UK and Ireland tour in September 2025, The Guardian awarded four stars out of five.
 Calling the show "endlessly entertaining", critic Michael Cragg said it "reminded me of Victoria Wood’s Dinnerladies, only spiked with the energy of a Zumba class".
+For the Sunday Express, Stefan Kyriazis gave four stars, calling the show "deliciously camp and sneakily moving... with lashings of banging banter and heartfelt sincerity".
 Gay Times critic Chris Selman also awarded four stars out of five, calling it "a fun, feel-good and fabulous night out".